FAQ for Students and Educators

 Following are some scenarios of creating a hostile or intimidating environment in schools:

-• Anyone uses sexually suggestive cartoons in teaching a subject not related to sex.
+- Using sexually suggestive cartoons to teach a subject not related to sex.

-• During recess and/or lunchtime, a group of students hanging out in the playground and rate female students who are playing/ chatting/ staying there.
-As a result, some of the female students avoid staying in the playground.
+- During recess and/or lunchtime, a group of students hang out in the playground and rate female students who are playing, chatting, or staying there, causing some female students to avoid the playground.

-• Staff members make sexual jokes or discuss their sex lives within earshot of other staff/ students in the school premises.
+- Staff members making sexual jokes or discussing their sex lives within earshot of other staff/students on the school premises.

-• A group of students hijack classroom discussion and turn it to sexual topics.
-Students of the opposite sex feel offended and do not want to join the discussion.
+- A group of students hijacking classroom discussions and turning them into sexual topics, causing students of the opposite sex to feel offended and not want to join the discussion.

 What liability would an individual bear if he/she commits sexual harassment?

-Students, staff, voluntary helpers, contract workers, service providers, agents of a school are personally liable under the law for their acts of sexual harassment.
-Personal liability may also be incurred if a person presses/ instructs someone to sexually harass another, or knowingly aids another in sexual harassment (for example, joining someone in telling obscene jokes).
+It’s important to note that students, staff, volunteers, contract workers, service providers, and agents of a school can be held personally liable under the law for acts of sexual harassment.
+Personal liability may also be incurred if a person instructs someone to sexually harass another, or knowingly aids another in sexual harassment, such as by joining in telling obscene jokes.

 What is the liability of schools as employers in case sexual harassment occurs in educational settings?

-Schools must take “reasonably practicable steps” to prevent sexual harassment; otherwise, they might be held vicariously liable for the unlawful acts of sexual harassment committed by employees in the course of their employment, even if the schools are not aware of the sexual harassment incidents.
+Schools are required to take “reasonably practicable steps” to prevent sexual harassment.
+If they fail to do so, they may be held vicariously liable for the unlawful acts of sexual harassment committed by their employees during the course of their employment, even if the schools are unaware of the incidents of sexual harassment.

 What are “reasonably practicable steps”?
 What steps should schools take to avoid the possible liability?

-“Reasonably practicable steps” are not defined in the Sex Discrimination Ordinance (SDO) and are determined on a case by case basis.
-The situation of each school varies in terms of its scale, resources and mode of human resources management.
-Thus, what is reasonable for one school may not be reasonable for another one.
+“Reasonably practicable steps” are not defined in the Sex Discrimination Ordinance (SDO) and are determined on a case-by-case basis.
+Each school’s situation varies in scale, resources, and human resources management.

-In principle, “reasonably practicable steps” should include formulating and promoting a policy on preventing sexual harassment, and organising seminars and training activities to raise the awareness of students, parents, staff, voluntary helpers and contract workers, service providers, agents, etc. on preventing sexual harassment.
-In other words, apart from formulating a school policy on preventing sexual harassment, schools should develop a comprehensive complaint mechanism to handle such cases.
-Besides, education, training workshops and support for staff and students should be provided to promote gender equality, to create a gender-friendly environment and a supportive school culture to prevent sexual harassment.
-It is the responsibility of the school to demonstrate that preventive measures have been actively implemented to avoid liability when sexual harassment occurs.
+In principle, “reasonably practicable steps” should include formulating and promoting a policy on preventing sexual harassment, organizing seminars and training activities, developing a comprehensive complaint mechanism, and providing education, training workshops, and support for staff and students to create a supportive school culture to prevent sexual harassment.
+It is the responsibility of the school to actively implement preventive measures to avoid liability when sexual harassment occurs.

 What is the liability of schools in case students contravene the SDO?

-In general, a school would not be held vicariously liable for unlawful acts committed by students since they are not employees or agents of the school.
-Nevertheless, a school may incur direct liability under some circumstances.
+A school would generally not be held vicariously liable for unlawful acts committed by students, as they are not employees or agents of the school.
+However, a school may incur direct liability under certain circumstances.

 What is the liability of schools if students are sexually harassed by an external body (say coaches in extra-curricular activities)?